KIMGEONUNG/web_ui_practice/P002_zoom/README.md

-## Todo
+## Motivation

-- Nearest nighbor
-- Save images
+See QualCmp repository